mithro/bsg_fakeram/README.md

 # BSG Black-box SRAM Generator

-This project is desgined to generate black-boxed SRAMs for use in CAD flows where either an SRAM generator is not avaible or doesn't exist.
+This project is designed to generate black-boxed SRAMs for use in CAD flows where either an SRAM generator is not available or doesn't exist.

 ## Setup